 Business and accounting programs that are accredited by similar agencies with equivalent standards

-The American Council on Education, also known as "ACE," has a contract with the Department of Defense to evaluate military courses, training and experience and provide recommendations for college credit.
-What credit actually transfers is left to the discretion of each individual college or university.
+The American Council on Education, also known as "ACE", has a contract with the Department of Defense to evaluate military courses, training and experience and provide recommendations for college credit.
+What credit actually transfers is left to the policy of each individual college or university.

 If you have military experience, it is well worth the effort to find out what credits you can transfer.
 This could save both money and time as you pursue your goal of becoming a licensed CPA.
-A copy of your military transcript is needed to get the process started.
+Note that a copy of your military transcript is a requirement to get the process started.